brainsatplay/brainsatplay/docs/docs/index.md

 title: Introduction
 ---
 # Introduction

-## What is Brains@Play?
-`brainsatplay` is a concurrency framework for interactive, high-performance applications controlled by the browser.
-It gives you [Sockets](./guides/basic/sockets) that carry messages across various transport protocols, as well as [Graphs](./guides/basic/graphs) that can be dynamically modified at runtime.
-You may also integrate software written for other environments such as Node.js, Python, or C++.
+## Brains@Play Explained
+`brainsatplay` is a rapid application design (RAD) framework for assembling interactive, high-performance web applications.
+This follows a datastream programming paradigm, which models a program as a directed graph of the data flowing between operations, to provides the following advantages:
+1. An operation runs as soon as all of its inputs become valid.
+Thus, this paradigm is inherently parallel and can work well in large, decentralized systems.
+2. The task of maintaining state is removed from the programmer and given to the runtime.
+3. Various transport protocols can be used to carry messages.

+Our framework is composed of several libraries that we intend to grow into a software ecosystem for open-source scientific application development on the Open Web:

+:::note

 This framework is [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html) and maintained by [Garrett Flynn](https://github.com/garrettmflynn) and [Josh Brewster](https://github.com/joshbrew) from [Brains@Play](https://brainsatplay.com).

-:::note

-This documentation is still in development.
-Let us know if anything isn't clear!

 :::